 Blushing hotly I headed out of the stall, figuring I would spend a quarter, or fifty cents or whatever it is, and buy a pad from the dispenser in the bathroom, but I quickly discovered that I didn’t have any change on me.
 I went to the Tim Horton’s and bought a box of Tim Bits to munch on in the car later, just so I could break a twenty.
 By this point hubby was sitting in the restaurant area waiting for me and the girls, so I left the kids, and the Tim Bits, with him and headed back into the bathroom.
 I carefully put a quarter into the machine and turned the dial.
 There was a click.
 It ate my quarter, but nothing popped out.
 I tried a second time.
 Same results.
 The damn machine ate my money.
 It was late enough that the convenience store in the rest stop was closed up.
 Ok, time for Plan B, I headed back into a stall, solo this time, and jury rigged something messy out of toilet paper.
 That would have to do until the next stop.

 We stopped at the next waystation.
 The pad/tampon dispenser in this washroom had an “out of service” sign hanging off of it, which I suppose was marginally better then it eating more of my quarters.
 I again stuffed my panties with carefully folded wads of toilet paper, and off we went.
 I told hubby that we needed to find a convenience store, a Shoppers Drug Mart, something, but he didn’t see the pressing need.
 “I think there’s one just down the way from the hotel”, he said.
 “You can walk over there after we check in.”
-The kids were getting cranky from the long ride and my husband wasn’t feeling well, so I let it ride.
+The kids were getting cranky from the long road trip and my husband wasn’t feeling well, so I let it ride.

 We arrived at the hotel.
-Our stay was part of a blog review, and I needed to be the one to check-in because the room was in my name.
+Our stay was part of a blog review and I needed to be the one to check-in because the room was in my name.
 As I was standing there waiting at the counter I suddenly realized my toilet paper jury rig wasn’t holding up.
 I could feel blood dripping down my leg.
 Did I mention I was wearing a skirt?
 This is bad.
 This is embarrassing.
 However I only wish this is as bad as this story gets, because later this tale manages to become worse still.

 I scurried out of the lobby hoping no one had noticed I was “leaking”.
-Booked it up to the room and set up another make-shift toilet paper mess, and then went down to the hotel store to buy some pads.
+Booked it up to the room and set up another make-shift toilet paper mess, and then went down to the store in the lobby to buy some pads.
 Being the hotel gift shop, they didn’t exactly have a fantastic selection of feminine hygiene products.
 At this point I was beyond caring.
 Whatever they had would surely be fine.
 The teenage boy staffing the counter was embarrassed to have to fetch me the heavy duty overnights from the glass case behind the cash register.
 I paid, and headed back up to my room to put on a pad, thinking my woes were over.

 Now, I always buy Always.
 I’ve tested out other brands over the years and always end up back with my tried and true favourite.
 Particularly since they came out with those amazing super thin, super absorbent Always Infinity pads (Remember last year when I got to visit the Always Belleville factory and check out how the infinicel core is made?).
 This time, standing there in that hotel gift shop, desperate to grab whatever was at hand, I bought Some Other Brand, and man oh man did I ever end up regretting it, because the next day something completely mortifying happened.